AJM49/auth-backend-1/README.md

 ## SETTING UP
-- Clone the repositury to your machine
+- Clone the repository to your machine
 - Open up a terminal
 - Navigate into the project directory
 - Run <code>npm install</code> to install all needed dependencies